White Papers

 If you are using removeable media as a backup solution, you should also endeavour to store your backups off-site and that media is brought back in before being next required in the rotation.
 When not off-site, media should be stored in a secure location, such as a fireproof safe.

-If you are running your axis diplomat system on a server that supports security (e.g. Microsoft Windows Server) you should install axis diplomat using the secure option within SETUP to help protect your system from malicious attack by viruses, hackers, etc. and accidental damage by users inadvertently trying to delete the wrong file.
+If you are running your axis diplomat system on a server that supports security (e.g. Microsoft Windows Server) you should install axis diplomat using the secure option within SETUP.

 1.4 Conclusion